DPearce412/DPearce412/README.md

 ### Hi there 👋

+My name is D. Pearce (he/him) I'm currently working on becoming a software developer.
+I'm currently learning myriad things at once.
+I'm looking for help along this journey.

 <!--
 **DPearce412/DPearce412** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.